Genesis Nomad: History

 Planning to release a new handheld console to succeed the Game Gear, Sega originally intended to produce a system with a touchscreen interface two years before the Game.com handheld by Tiger Electronics.
 However, touchscreen technology was expensive at the time, so Sega instead released the Genesis Nomad, a handheld version of the Genesis.
 The development codename was "Project Venus".
 Sega hoped to capitalize on the Genesis's popularity in North America.
 At the time, the Genesis Nomad was the only handheld console that could connect to a television.

 The Nomad was released in October 1995 in North America only.
-The release was five years into the market span of the Genesis, with an existing library of more than 500 Genesis games.
+The release was six years into the market span of the Genesis, with an existing library of more than 500 Genesis games.
 While Sega Technical Institute's The Ooze was originally planned as a launch game, it was not included.
 According to former Sega of America research and development head Joe Miller, the Nomad was not intended to replace the Game Gear, and Sega had few plans for the new handheld.
 Sega was supporting five different consoles: Saturn, Genesis, Game Gear, Pico, and the Master System, as well as the Sega CD and 32X add-ons.
-In Japan, the Mega Drive had never been successful and the Saturn was more successful than Sony's PlayStation, so Sega Enterprises CEO Hayao Nakayama decided to focus on the Saturn, resulting in the end of support for the Genesis and Genesis-based products.
+In Japan, the Mega Drive had never been successful and the Saturn was initially more successful than Sony's PlayStation, so Sega Enterprises CEO Hayao Nakayama decided to focus on the Saturn, resulting in the end of support for the Genesis and Genesis-based products.
 Additionally, the Game Boy, Nintendo's handheld console that had been dominant in the market, became even more dominant with the release of Pokémon Red and Blue.
 This meant the Nomad was not successful.
 By 1999, the Nomad was being sold at less than a third of its original price.